 PAIN MANAGEMENT INFORMATION AND NEUROLOGICAL INFORMATION

 COMT polymorphisms have also been linked to pain sensitivity.
 It has been suggested that a reduction in neurotransmitter inactivation, such as is seen with the Met/Met genotype, results in higher levels of neurotransmitter, leading to chronic stimulation of the neurotransmitter receptors.
 This overstimulation may result in less endogenous opioids being produced that help to provide pain relief and euphoria.
 Therefore, Met/Met allele carriers perceive a higher level of pain, while Val/Val carriers have the greatest resistance to pain.
-Interestingly though, studies have shown that Met/Met allele carriers require less morphine to achieve pain relief, possibly due to the increase in µ-opioid receptors seen with this genotype, while Val/Val allele carriers require the most medication for pain management.
+Interestingly though, studies have shown that Met/Met allele carriers require less pain killers to achieve pain relief, possibly due to the increase in µ-opioid receptors seen with this genotype, while Val/Val allele carriers require the most medication for pain management.
 COMT also has been shown to have an effect on neurotransmitter therapy in Parkinson’s disease treatment.
-Commonly COMT inhibitors, such as entacapone, are utilized in Parkinson’s treatment to augment and prolong neurotransmitter treatment.
-COMT polymorphisms affect the bioavailability of these medications, yielding an enhanced effect of entacapone in the Val/Val allele carriers as compared to Met/Met allele carriers.
+Commonly COMT inhibitors are utilized in Parkinson’s treatment to augment and prolong neurotransmitter treatment.
+COMT polymorphisms affect the bioavailability of these medications, yielding an enhanced effect in the Val/Val allele carriers as compared to Met/Met allele carriers.

 We provide free shipping to any country in the world.
 In addition, return envelope with paid shipping is included for orders from the United States.
 All international orders are responsible for their shipping back to us.

 Instructions for the collection kit

 Home test kit for MTHFR and COMT gene mutations.